sultanalieva-s/sultanalieva-s/README.md

-## welcome to my github, i'm Saadat -- a software engineer with experience in backend using Python and Javascript languages.
+## welcome to my github :)
+## i'm Saadat -- a software engineer with experience in backend using Python and Javascript languages.
 ## my experience:
 ### While working at Worlds, I worked on b2c and corporate automation projects in gamedev industry:
 ### b2c projects: